ErenOzilgili/ErenOzilgili/README.md

 ### Hi there 👋
 My name is Eren Özilgili.
-I am 21 years old.
-I am a second year student at Bilkent University.
+I am 22 years old.
+I am a third-year student at Bilkent University.
 Currently, I am pursuing a double major in Computer Engineering and Mathematics.
-My interests include parallel programming, cryptography, machine learning and mathematics in general.
+My interests include parallel programming, cryptography, machine learning, and mathematics as a whole.

 <!--